estelle-rcr/THP-Facebook-like/README.md

  - log in as a user
  - log out
  - create a gossip and consult gossip (onyl if you're connected)
- - edit and delete your own gossip
+ - edit and delete you're the author of the gossip
- - create comment, edit and delete them
+ - create comment, edit and delete them only if you're the one who wrotes them

  Not implemented yet:
  - Likes